-When Timer 1 underflows, the timer 1 interrupt request bit is set to "1".
+When Timer 1 underflows, the timer 1 interrupt request bit is set to "1"

-Prescaler 1 is an 8-bit prescaler and counts the signal which is the oscillation frequency divided by 16.
+Prescaler 1 is an 8-bit prescaler and counts the signal selected by the timer 1 count source selection bit.

 Prescaler 1 and Timer 1 have the prescaler 1 latch and the timer 1 latch to retain the reload value, respectively.
 The value of prescaler 1 latch is set to Prescaler 1 when Prescaler 1 underflows.
 The value of timer 1 latch is set to Timer 1 when Timer 1 underflows.